mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Allows you to create special effects when a hostile projectile hits this player.

-### public virtual void CatchFish(Item fishingRod, Item bait, int liquidType, int poolSize, int worldLayer, int questFish, ref int caughtType, ref bool junk)
+### public virtual void CatchFish(Item fishingRod, Item bait, int power, int liquidType, int poolSize, int worldLayer, int questFish, ref int caughtType, ref bool junk)

 Allows you to change the item the player gains from catching a fish.
 The fishingRod and bait parameters refer to the said items in the player's inventory.
 The liquidType parameter is 0 if the player is fishing in water, 1 for lava, and 2 for honey.
 The poolSize parameter is the tile size of the pool the player is fishing in.
 The worldLayer parameter is 0 if the player is in the sky, 1 if the player is on the surface, 2 if the player is underground, 3 if the player is in the caverns, and 4 if the player is in the underworld.
 The questFish parameter is the item ID for the day's Angler quest.
 Modify the caughtType parameter to change the item the player catches.
 The junk parameter is whether the player catches junk; you can set this to true if you make the player catch a junk item, and is mostly used to pass information (has no effect on the game).